-In replicating the performance of the MSCI Japan Islamic ESG Universal Screened Select Index (the "Index"), the Fund promoted the following environmental and/or social characteristics:
+In replicating the performance of the MSCI EM (Emerging Market) Islamic ESG Universal Screened Select Capped Index (the "Index"), the Fund promoted the following environme ntal and/or social characteristics:

-- An improvement on the ESG rating against that of the MSCI Japan Islamic Index (the "Parent Index").
+- an improvement on the ESG rating against that of the MSCI Emerging Markets Islamic Index (the "Parent Index").

-The Fund sought to achieve the promotion of these characteristics by replicating the performance of the Index which removed companies based on sustainability and United Nations Global Compact ("UNGC") exclusionary criteria and which weighted companies in order to improve the exposure to companies with favourable ESG ratings.
+The Fund sought to achieve the promotion of these characteristics by replicating the performance of the Index which removed companies based on sustainability exclusionary criteria and United Nations Global Compact ("UNGC") exclusionary criteria and which weighted companies in order to improve the exposure to companies with favourable ESG ratings.